Westminster Abbey

 Curious about the eerie elegance of the Abbey's burial traditions?
 The StoryHunt tour brings that aspect to life with audio narration that’s both reverent and riveting.

-Did Princess Diana get married at Westminster Abbey?
+Was Princess Diana married at Westminster Abbey?

+However, the Abbey holds a deep connection to her memory as it was the location of her funeral service in 1997.
 In that way, the Abbey became forever linked to her story - especially if you follow the Diana Princess of Wales Memorial Walk nearby.

 Can anyone walk into Westminster Abbey?